The Last Lap in Brand Awareness – Brand Ambassadors

 How, you may ask?

-It all leads back to the strong foundation of what the brand stands for and the brand value it consistently delivers.
+It all leads back to the strong foundation of what a brand stands for and the brand values it consistently delivers.

-It is thus highly recommended for brands to build up their reputation and image before hiring brand ambassadors or Key Opinion Leaders (KOL)/influencers.
+It is thus highly recommended for brands to build their reputation and image before hiring brand ambassadors or Key Opinion Leaders (KOL).